plone/training/mastering-plone/dexterity_reference.rst

         supportedLanguages: ['en', 'de', 'it'],
         defaultLanguage: 'en',
     };
-    config.widgets = {
+    config.widgets.widget.history_widget = HistoryWidget;
-        ...config.widgets,
-        id: {
-        // widget for field mixed_field of example.contenttype
-        ...config.widgets.id,
-        mixed_field: HistoryWidget,
-        },
-    };

     return config;
     }

-Your app or your add-on needs to list the dependency "@eeacms/volto-object-widget".

-..  code-block:: js

-  "addons": [
-    "@eeacms/volto-object-widget"
-  ],
-  "dependencies": {
-    "@eeacms/volto-object-widget": "^2.0.0"
-  },

-With that in place the user can edit the values of the mixed_field.
+The user can now edit the values of the new field *history_field*.

+Thats what you did to accomplish this:

+- You added a new field of type JSONField with widget "history_widget" and default schema to your content type schema.
+- You registered the custom Plone widget for widget name "history_widget".

 .. figure:: _static/dexterity/mixedfield_edit.png
    :alt: edit mixedfield values

-To display the values of the mixed_field, a view (:file:`ExampleView`) of the content type integrates a component for displaying the mixedfield values.
+A view (:file:`ExampleView`) of the content type integrates a component to display the values of the field *history_field*.

 .. code-block:: js
    :linenos: